wpeventmanager/wp-event-manager/readme.txt

 Fix – Event Time field type issue is fixed.
 Fix – Admin expiry date and other date fields improved for the event calendar.
 Fix – Admin panel css issue is fixed for Admin Events view.
-Fix – Fixed CSS tweeks with  Calendar and other addons.
+Fix – Fixed CSS tweaks with event  Calendar and other event management addons.
 Fix – Improve compatibility with the event calendar.
 Fix - Issue related to adding customized search filter on event dashboard fixed.
 New - Custom event search filter can be created.